lyledouglass/wowtools/README.md

 # wowtools

 ## Announcment:
-With WowUp officially releasing a new client with Curseforge support, I likely will be depreceating the ElvUI and CF open functionality, as Wowup can now do CF and Elvui updates.
+With WowUp officially releasing a new client with Curseforge support, the ElvUI and CF open functionality are now deprecated, as Wowup can now do CF and Elvui updates.
 This app will still get updates to other utilities like the backups, PTR copies, new character setups, etc.

+*If you still want to use ElvUI and CF Open functionality, you will need to use v2.4.1 or below*

 * **
 ## About:
 This project is based off other applications that manage certain functions with WoW, specifically addon management and backups.
 With the Curseforge API changes, many developers are deprecating their applications.
-While this application will *not* manage addons found on Curseforge, my intent is to offer some of the other features that other applications had, such as WTF folder backups, ElvUI updates, and updates of addons from GitHub projects that are manually managed.
+While this application will *not* manage addons found on Curseforge, my intent is to offer some of the other features that other applications had, such as WTF folder backups, PTR profiles copies, new character setups, etc.

 ## Requirements
-This app now uses the _standalone_ CurseForge launcher as of **v1.4.0**.
-If you are using the Overwolf client alongside CurseForge, you will need to use v1.3.1 or below

-ElvUI is also currently required.
-This will be addressed in https://github.com/lyledouglass/wowtools/issues/32
+* This application is written and compiled in Go.
+All dependencies are compiled in the application executable.
+* You will need to have the wowtools-cli.yml in the same directory as the exe

 ## Download
 The latest release can be found here: https://github.com/ldougbmx/wowtools/releases